 | Travel eSIM | Medium-low | Very high | Yes |

-For a short getaway, this option pays off because you save queuing at the local store and avoid your operator's surcharge.
-You can see the specific plan for eSIM for Cape Verde or compare other destinations in our eSIM collection for Africa.
+For a short getaway, this option pays off because you save the queue at the local store and avoid the extra cost from your operator.
+You can see the specific plan in the eSIM for Cape Verde.
+And if you're still deciding between a physical chip and an eSIM for this trip, we provide a complete comparison in international chip vs. eSIM.

 Tips for beaches, diving, and excursions

 Cape Verde is a paradise of sun, wind, and marine life.
-In Sal and Boa Vista, you'll want to share photos of the dunes and natural pools; when diving and snorkeling, however, your phone stays on the beach, so data usage is low during those hours.
-Plan your allowance considering when you actually use your phone.
+In Sal and Boa Vista, you'll want to share photos of the dunes and natural pools; while diving and snorkeling, your phone will stay on the beach, so data usage will be low during those hours.
+Plan your data package based on when you'll actually use your phone.

-Some practical tips to make the most of your connection without unpleasant surprises:
+Some practical tips to get the most out of your connection without any surprises:

-- Download offline maps for each island before you leave; this way, you can navigate even if the signal fails in rural areas.
+- Download offline maps of each island before you leave; this way, you can navigate even if the signal fails in rural areas.

-- On excursions to Santo Antão or the Fogo volcano, let someone know your route because coverage is irregular in the valleys.
+- On excursions to Santo Antão or the Fogo volcano, inform someone of your route because coverage is irregular in the valleys.

-- Activate data compression in your photo apps to extend your allowance.
+- Activate data compression in your photo apps to extend your data plan.

-- Save long video calls for the accommodation's Wi-Fi and use the eSIM only for messaging and maps.
+- Reserve long video calls for hotel Wi-Fi and use your eSIM for messaging and maps.

-- Bring a charger or power bank: the heat and camera usage drain your phone quickly.
+- Bring a charger or external battery: heat and camera use drain your phone quickly.

 Does the Cape Verde eSIM work on all islands?